jasontenbrink/teensyweensy/README.md

 npm run local

 You will also need to create a .env file with two values:

-SECRET=1234
+SECRET=whatEverYouWant1234

-DATABASE_URL
+DATABASE_URL=urlToYourDatabase

 the SECRET can be whatever you want, the DATABASE_URL should be the url to whatever database you wish to use.
-For your reference I've incuded the scripts to database I created.
+For your reference I've incuded the scripts I used to create my local database.

 CREATE TABLE urls
 (